Information for term Summer Global Internship

 AcademicsClick to Open

-Students participate in an academic seminar taught in an online learning environment alongside the 8-week, full-time internship.
-Participation in the integrated academic seminar is mandatory for all participants.
+Students participate in an academic seminar taught in an online learning environment alongside the eight-week, full-time internship and weekly co-curricular workshops, site visits, and lectures.
+Participation in the integrated academic seminar and co-curriculars is mandatory for all participants.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.